Home Energy Score Policy

 The City of Eugene is exploring a policy that would require disclosure of a Home Energy Score when a home is listed for sale.
 Under the proposed Home Energy Score disclosure policy, the seller of a home would:

 1. Get a Home Energy Score from a licensed home energy assessor before advertising a home for sale.
-The average cost of a Home Energy Score is between $150-300.
+The average cost of a Home Energy Score is roughly $150.
+A list of assessors who serve the Eugene area can be found here.

 2. Include the Home Energy Score report in the home listing on the Multiple Listing Service (MLS) database, such as Zillow or Redfin.